 Modern Vegetable Storage

-If you happen to live in an old farmhouse that has a root cellar, (I wish I did!) than you can channel your inner homesteader and store your produce the old-fashioned way, but for the rest of us, here are some tips for how to store vegetables for winter:
+If you happen to live in an old farmhouse that has a root cellar, (I wish I did!) than you can store your produce the old-fashioned way, but for the rest of us, here are some tips for how to store vegetables for winter in a more modern context:

 Cold, Moist Storage:

-Most root vegetables keep best when they are cold (about 32-40 degrees) and quite moist (90-95% humidity).
+Most root vegetables keep best when they are cold (about 33-40 degrees) and quite moist.
 The refrigerator is a good temperature for them, but if you harvest them straight from the ground and keep them in the fridge, they will wither and turn rubbery quickly because the air inside the fridge is too dry.
-(I’ve made that mistake before, and I was wondering if something was wrong with the the vegetables I had grown, but now I know the problem was with the way I was storing them.)
+(I’ve made that mistake before with carrots, and I was wondering if something was wrong with the the ones I had grown, but now I know the problem was with the way I was storing them.)

-If you have a cellar in your home, it might be cold and damp enough that you can store them there, but if not, you can create a root cellar-like environment by storing the root vegetables in the fridge in a plastic bag after rinsing the dirt off of them (It’s usually a good idea to poke a couple of holes in the plastic bag to keep the from getting too damp and turning moldy, though.)
+If you have a cellar in your home, it might be cold and damp enough that you can store them there, but if not, you can create a root cellar-like environment by storing the root vegetables in the fridge in a plastic bag after rinsing the dirt off of them.
+It’s usually a good idea to poke a couple of holes in the plastic bag to keep them from getting too damp and turning moldy, though.

 Note: Even though plastic bags may not be ideal from an eco-friendly standpoint, and even though they don’t exactly have an old-fashioned homesteading asthetic to them, they’re an effective way to preserve the vegetables, and you only need to use one bag to keep the vegetables fresh for months.

 Vegetables that store best in this type of environment are: